canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 ![screenshot](create-lcow-folder.png)

 Also create *C:\Program Files\Linux Containers*.
 This is where the Ubuntu container image will live.
-This folder will be given extra permissions to allow Docker to use the images from it.

-Then, run the following Powershell script in an administrator Powershell window:
+You will need to give this folder extra permissions to allow Docker to use the images from it.
+Run the following Powershell script in an administrator Powershell window:

 ```powershell
 param(